Washington Payday Loan Law and Legislation

 Payday lending is legal in Washington.

 In the state of Washington, the maximum payday loan amount should not exceed $700 or 30% of the gross monthly income.
 The maximum loan term is 45 days.
-Average APR for a $300 payday loan is 391%*.
+The average APR for a $300 payday loan is 391%*.
 Finance charges for loans smaller than $500 should not exceed %15, for loans larger than $500 – 10%.
 Criminal actions are prohibited.
 Roll-overs and extensions are not allowed.

 Washington has so far been good in taking measures against high-cost lending practices.
 Thanks to the existing regulations, the number of payday lending locations reduced considerably: 23.9% from 2016 to 2017.
 And since 2006, the decrease has been even more prominent – 88.4% (According to DFI 2017 Payday Lending Report).
 So has the annual dollar volume of payday loans in Washington (82% decrease since 2006).
+Customers also can get loans online.

 Washington Payday Lending Statutes